mayer79/ml_lecture/README.md

 ## Organization

-The lecture is split into four parts, each of which is accompanied with an R resp.
+The lecture is split into four chapters, each of which is accompanied with an R resp.
 Python notebook.
 You will find them in the corresponding subfolders.

 1. Basics and Linear Models
     - Basics